 Due to the potentially significant recharging time, it is anticipated that most EV recharging would not follow the 'gas station' concept but would instead occur either at a place of residence or place of employment, both places being where the vehicle may sit idle for several hours.
 Rapid or level 3 recharging, however, can provide a significant charge in as little as 15 to 20 minutes and is considered important in order to address the issue regarding battery range for long distance travel (trips greater than 150 miles).
 Battery range can vary between 150 to 400 miles depending upon the make of the vehicle, meteorological conditions (such as hot, cold, snowy) and how the vehicle is driven.
-Due to market constraints, there are currently no publicly available rapid recharging facilities within either Fayette or Jessamine

-Counties.
-With that said, it is important to note that the typical personal vehicle in Kentucky travels less than 200 miles per week on average and most trips occur within 25 miles of an individual's place of residence.

-To address this issue, the National Electric Vehicle Infrastructure program (NEVI) was established to fund rapid recharging stations every 50 miles along designated corridors.
-Within the Lexington region, designated NEVI corridors are Interstates 64 and 75 and the connection between the Interstates and the Bluegrass Pkwy

-(Versailles Rd, NW New Circle Rd and Newtown Pike).
+Due to market constraints.
+Electric Vehicle Network there are currently no publicly available rapid recharging facilities within either Fayette or 922 68 421 Jessamine Counties.
+With that said, it is important to (1681) note that the typical personal vehicle in Kentucky travels [60] less than 200 miles per week 1966 (1973 on average and most trips occur within 25 miles of an individual's place of (1267) [25] (169) residence.
+[68] To address this issue, the National Electric Vehicle (169) Infrastructure program (NEVI) was established to fund rapid recharging stations every 50 miles along designated corridors.
+MPO Electric Vehicle Network Within the Lexington ederally Designated Electric Vehicle Network KYTC Secondary Electric Vehicle Network region, designated NEVI corridors are Interstates 64 and 75 and the connection between the Interstates and the Bluegrass Pkwy (Versailles Rd, NW New Circle Rd and Newtown Pike).
 KYTC has recently awarded funding under the program and one of the first recipients will be a location along Versailles Rd in Woodford County near the terminus of the Bluegrass Pkwy.
 A second round of funding is anticipated within the next year to complete the 50 mile requirement for NEVI corridors.
 Once all NEVI corridors have satisfied the base federal requirements, facilities along other corridors or additional facilities along the NEVI corridors may be considered.
 KYTC has identified US 27 through Jessamine County as a secondary corridor for rapid recharging facilities.